elYanuki/PopupEngine/README.md

 ## Customization
 For general configuration see the [Initialization](#initialization).

-Every element created by the Engine has a css class assigned to it and uses css variables defined in the `:root{}` section.
+Every element created by the Engine has a css class assigned to it and uses css variables defined in the `:root{}` section, to edit these variables change the following options in the config when [initializing](#initialization).
+- `textColor`
+- `backgroundColor` background color of the popups
+- `elemBackground` backgroundcolor of elements like buttons and inputs

 The engine creates its own css file and uses a `:where()` selector that should give everything a specificity of 0 and therefore allow it to be overwritten.
-I have tested this in all major browsers, if you still run into problems just add `body .popupEngineSelector{}`.
+I have tested this in all major browsers, if you still run into problems just add `body ` or anything that increases specificity before your selector.

 The css classes are listed in the usage section above.
-The following variables are available:
-- `--popupEngine-background-color`
-- `--popupEngine-color`